georgiacarr123/McrDig/day_three/cruise_ships/lesson1_page4.md

 We've created a `Weather` object, but we haven't actually implemented our user story, which states that our ship can't set sail in stormy weather.

-The dilemna now is that we will need to give a `Ship` access to the `Weather` object so it can make that decision, but it doesn't make sense for a `Ship` to have `Weather`.
+The dilemma now is that we will need to give a `Ship` access to the `Weather` object so it can make that decision, but it doesn't make sense for a `Ship` to have `Weather`.
 It makes more sense that a `Port` would have `Weather`.

 ## Ports have Weather